Content Manager

 Content Status Bar

-The "Status Bar" indicates the status of content
+The "Status Bar" indicates the status of local content

 Status Levels